Clinical manifestations and diagnosis of peripheral spondyloarthritis in adults

 A clear distinction between the clinically defined subsets of patients with peripheral SpA is often lacking, other than for those with PsA.
 As examples, in a considerable number of patients skin manifestations of psoriasis do not occur until after the manifestation of rheumatic symptoms; preceding infections may be clinically asymptomatic, as an example, with Chlamydia; and IBD can also be asymptomatic when patients present with musculoskeletal symptoms [3,4].

 An overview of the clinical manifestations, diagnosis, and differential diagnosis of peripheral SpA in adults will be presented here.
 The treatment of peripheral SpA; the classification of SpA; and the clinical manifestations, diagnosis, and treatment of ankylosing spondylitis, non-radiographic axial SpA, PsA, reactive arthritis, arthritis associated with IBD, and SpA in children are discussed in more detail separately.
-(See "Treatment of peripheral spondyloarthritis" and "Overview of the clinical manifestations and classification of spondyloarthritis" and "Clinical manifestations of ankylosing spondylitis in adults" and "Clinical manifestations and diagnosis of psoriatic arthritis" and "Diagnosis and differential diagnosis of ankylosing spondylitis and non-radiographic axial spondyloarthritis in adults" and "Spondyloarthropathy in children" and "Reactive arthritis" and "Assessment and treatment of ankylosing spondylitis in adults" and "Arthritis associated with gastrointestinal disease".)
+(See "Treatment of peripheral spondyloarthritis" and "Overview of the clinical manifestations and classification of spondyloarthritis" and "Clinical manifestations of ankylosing spondylitis in adults" and "Clinical manifestations and diagnosis of psoriatic arthritis" and "Diagnosis and differential diagnosis of ankylosing spondylitis and non-radiographic axial spondyloarthritis in adults" and "Spondyloarthritis in children" and "Reactive arthritis" and "Assessment and treatment of ankylosing spondylitis in adults" and "Clinical manifestations and diagnosis of arthritis associated with inflammatory bowel disease and other gastrointestinal diseases".)

 EPIDEMIOLOGY AND NATURAL HISTORY